Comparing pixel diff vs structural diff for GIS overlays

 // Ensure width/height % TILE_SIZE === 0 to prevent partial tile rendering artifacts

-For Open-Source Visual Testing Stacks, integrate Playwright or Puppeteer with custom page.evaluate() hooks to extract the underlying map state before triggering page.screenshot().
+For open-source visual testing stacks, integrate Playwright or Puppeteer with custom page.evaluate() hooks to extract the underlying map state before triggering page.screenshot().
 This enables parallel execution of structural validation and pixel capture without duplicating browser instances.
 CI runners should be provisioned with identical CPU architectures and memory limits to prevent floating-point divergence in projection calculations.

 Advanced Workflows: Baseline Management & AI-Assisted Classification

-Baseline Management for Tile Servers requires a versioned, immutable storage strategy.
 Store baselines alongside their corresponding tileset version, style spec hash, and viewport configuration.
 Implement a baseline promotion workflow where QA-approved diffs are automatically committed to a baselines/ directory with semantic version tags.
 Avoid manual baseline updates; instead, use a deterministic seeding script that generates reference imagery from a known-good tile cache snapshot.

 Conclusion